 https://www.rainbowsbridge.com/Grief_Support_Center/Grief_Support_Home.htm

-This site is great.
-They offer services like personal one on one chat forums and even have a direct number to call if you wish to speak to someone.
+This site is excellent.
+They offer services such as personal one-on-one chat forums and even have a direct number to call if you wish to speak to someone.
 They not only have a small community of pet parents but also offer virtual memorial services.
 You can “light a candle” in honor of your beloved pet.
 They also offer memorial products for sale as well.

 2. Pet Loss.com

-This site offers chat and phone support and a community of fellow pet parents to interact with as well.
-This site also has a large volume of pet loss poetry and music to reflect and meditate on.
-Additionally, they have articles on pet loss and bereavement as well as greeting cards.
-This site is how I came to discover the idea behind Rainbow Bridge.
-They also provide a space to give tribute to your pet as well as share other pet parents stories.
+This website offers chat, phone support, and a community of fellow pet parents to interact with as well.
+It features a large volume of pet loss poetry and music to reflect and meditate.
+They also have articles on pet loss, bereavement, and greeting cards.

-This site not only offers one on one counseling , but also legal support, textbook resources and information about euthanasia options and cremation.
+This site offers counseling, legal support, textbook resources, and information about euthanasia options and cremation.

 4. Best Friends